dPhantum/syDB/README.md

  </p>

 <p>
-	These phrases must be written as (in object notation)
+	These phrases must be written as:
 </p>

 <pre><code>